AHMEDBEL529/talk-to-db/README.md

 ### The model deployment

-For this project, I utilized the Azure OpenAI service with a deployed model named gpt-4o-mini.
+1. For this project, I utilized the Azure OpenAI service with a deployed model named gpt-4o-mini.
 To set up your environment, export the required API key and endpoint in your terminal:

     ```bash
     $ export AZURE_OPENAI_API_KEY="<your-azure-openai-api-key>"
     $ export AZURE_OPENAI_ENDPOINT="<your-azure-openai-endpoint>"

+Ensure you replace <your-azure-openai-api-key> and <your-azure-openai-endpoint> with your actual Azure OpenAI credentials

+### Query the Database
+1. To start querying the database using natural language, execute the following command:

+    ```bash
+    $ python ask_db.py

+You will then be prompted to enter your query in natural language.
+The system will process it and convert it into an SQL query, execute the query then retrieve data from the database for you.

+Enjoy!!